Purpose

 - commissioned projects and projects contracted for, or produced by a government agency, not-for-profit or private company

-- promotional projects or public service announcements
+- promotional projects, commercials, or public service announcements

 - educational or instructional projects

-- producer-driven projects and “calling-card” films
+- producer-driven projects, or “calling-card” films

 - television projects, (including journalistic or reporting-style documentary projects, police dramas, movies of the week, news reports, and bravoFact and bravoFactual projects)

-- music videos
+- music videos or music films

 - commercial video or electronic games